 The UI and IU functions offer the user the possibility to set a DC input current dependent on the DC input voltage, or a DC input voltage dependent on the DC input current.
-The function is table driven with exactly 4096 values, which are distributed over the whole measured range of actual input voltage or input current in the range of 0...125% Unom or Inom.
-The table can either be uploaded from an USB stick through the front side USB port of the device or via remote control (ModBus protocol or SCPI).
+The function is table driven with exactly 4096 values.
+These are distributed over the whole measured range of actual input voltage or input current in the range of 0...125% Unom or Inom, whereas the current is only measured up to 102% and the table above this point is ineffective.
+The measurable current range is thus limited to the table indexes 1-3277.
+The table can either be uploaded from a USB stick through the front side USB port of the device or via remote control (ModBus RTU protocol or SCPI).
 The functions are:

-UI function: U = f(I)

-IU function: I = f(U)
+UI function: U = f(I)IU function: I = f(U)

 In the UI function, the equipment measuring circuit determines the level from 0 to maximum of the input current.
 For each of the 4096 possible values for input current a voltage value is maintained by the user in the UI table which can be any value between 0 and nominal value.
-The values uploaded from an USB stick will always be interpreted as voltage values even if the user calculated them as current values and incorrectly loaded them as an UI table.
+The values uploaded from a USB stick will always be interpreted as voltage values even if the user calculated them as current values and incorrectly loaded them as a USB table.